Best Campervan Tour of North Wales

 A little further along the coast from Beaumaris (about 7 miles), lies the remains of Penmon Priory, a remarkable, 13th Century monastery.

-It’s a narrow road which leads from here.
-Passing the payment point (pay attendant at the gate), soon arriving at the well known Penmon Point, overlooking Puffin Island and the pretty Lighthouse.
+It’s a narrow road which leads from here, passing the payment point (pay attendant at the gate), soon arriving at the well known Penmon Point, overlooking Puffin Island and Lighthouse.

-Look out for dolphins, an abundance of Sea Birds and seals.
-It’s just a lovely spot, environmentally, Puffin Island is an uninhabited site of special scientific interest, therefore, visits aren’t permitted.
+Look out for dolphins, an abundance of Sea Birds and seals, environmentally, Puffin Island is an uninhabited site of special scientific interest, therefore, visits aren’t permitted.
 Although a boat trip from Beaumaris, will take you as close as is allowed.

 A cafe provides refreshments and there are some lovely walks from the car park.
 Buy a walking book from a local store or tourist office.